NixOS/nixpkgs/doc/languages-frameworks/python.section.md

-In the following example we create a simple environment that has a Python 3.8 version of our package in it, as well as its dependencies and other packages we like to have in the environment, all specified with `propagatedBuildInputs`.
+In the following example we create a simple environment that has a Python 3.8 version of our package in it, as well as its dependencies and other packages we like to have in the environment, all specified with `requiredPythonModules`.
-Indeed, we can just add any package we like to have in our environment to `propagatedBuildInputs`.
+Indeed, we can just add any package we like to have in our environment to `requiredPythonModules`.

 ```nix
 with import <nixpkgs> {};